NKU-HCI-lab/public_hci-lab-resources/README.md

 ---
 ## Working in teams
 Teams are groups of people working on projects.
-The HCI lab hosts several teams each working on a different project.
+The HCI lab hosts several teams, each working on a different project.
 Usually, each member of the lab is assigned to a team based on the project they want to work on.

 Some team members might be asked to work with multiple teams based on their skills.
 For instance, if a member is great at Python and one team needs some Python experience quickly, the member will be assigned to that team.